YunoHost/doc/pages/06.contribute/10.packaging_apps/60.advanced/50.hooks/packaging_apps_hooks.md

 ### post_app_addaccess
 [details summary="<i>Triggered after adding a permission to users or groups </i>" class="helper-card-subtitle text-muted"]

-This hooks is run at the end of the command `yunohost user permission add` or equivalent action in webadmin.
+This hook is run at the end of the command `yunohost user permission add` or equivalent action in webadmin.

 ##### No environment variables